Churches

 The Methodist Church is in Upper Poppleton with a prominent position on the Green.

-His prayers were answered when two farmer became trustees of a new chapel in York and a Methodist group was formed in Poppleton.
-Initially meeting for services in a barn eventually in 1817 they built a chapel which looked a bit like a Doll’s house with a front door between two windows.
-In 1889 a bigger chapel was built beside it and in the early 20th century the original chapel was demolished to make room for a Sunday School: this is now used for meetings.
-Further expansions of the buildings were introduced in the 1970s and 1980s.
-In 2020 a new entrance was created to allow for those who are in wheelchairs and find steps difficult to access from street level.
-For service information please use the following address. http://www.poppletonmethodistchurch.org.uk/
+His prayers were answered when two farmers became trustees of a new chapel in York and a Methodist group was formed in Poppleton.
+Initially meeting for services in a barn, eventually, in 1817, they built a small chapel with a front door and two windows looking out on to the Green.
+In 1889 a bigger chapel was built alongside the original one and forms the chapel in use today.
+In the early 20th Century, the original chapel was demolished and a hall and school room were built alongside the chapel.
+Further extensions were completed in the 1970s and 1980s and in 2021 a new hall was built at the rear of the church with a new garden looking out onto open country.